MOCCA Code for Star Cluster Simulations - II. Comparison with N-body Simulations: Conclusions

-It was shown that the free parameters of the MOCCA code can be successfully calibrated against N-body simulations and that the free parameters do not depend on $N$.
-MOCCA code is not only able to follow evolution of the cluster total mass, Lagrangian radii and the core radius, but also is able to reproduce in an reasonably accuracy distributions of binary parameters and number of BH-BH binaries and BSS.
-It also reproduces well the results obtained by \citet{Ba2001} for single mass tidally limited systems for the half-mass time and evolution of potential escapers.
-The code is able to cope with very diverse systems, from single mass, isolated system without primordial binaries to multi mass, tidally limited system with large fraction of binaries.
-It was shown that simplified and faster version of the MOCCA code (without direct FewBody integrator - MOCCA-NoFB) is a method of choice for projects which aim is to investigate the evolution of star clusters from the point of view their global properties.
-For other purposes, particularly when properties of "peculiar" objects and their distributions are in area of interests one should use slower MOCCA code.
-It is worth to note that MOCCA and MOCCA-NoFB simulations presented in this paper needs only about three and two hours, respectively, to be completed on a standard Opetron 2.4Ghz CPU.
+It was shown that the free parameters of MOCCA can be successfully calibrated against $N$-body simulations and that the free parameters do not depend much on $N$.
+MOCCA is not only able to follow the evolution of the total mass of the cluster, Lagrangian radii and the core radius, but also is able to reproduce with reasonable accuracy distributions of binary parameters and the numbers of BH-BH binaries and BSS.
+It also reproduces very well the results obtained by \citet{Ba2001} for single mass tidally limited systems for the half-mass time and evolution of potential escapers.
+The code is able to cope with very diverse systems, from single mass, isolated systems without primordial binaries to multimass, tidally limited systems with a large fraction of binaries.
+It was shown that the simplified and faster version of MOCCA (without the direct Fewbody integrator - MOCCA-NoFB) is a method of choice for projects whose aim is to investigate the evolution of star clusters from the point of view their global properties.
+For other purposes, particularly when properties of ``peculiar" objects and their distributions are of interest, one should use the slower MOCCA code.
+It is worth noting that the MOCCA and MOCCA-NoFB simulations presented in this paper need only about three and two hours, respectively, to be completed on a standard Opteron 2.4Ghz CPU.